mthsfrts/DIY.io/DevOps/README.md

 ## Support

-If you’d like to contribute to this project or if you find any issues or hard code secrety key please let me know.
-I will help you and appreciate the help as well. , reach out to me on social media [Instagram](https://www.instagram.com/mthsfrts/), [Telegram](https://t.me/Mthsfrts) or [Discord](https://discord.gg/Vw2Zk5ep5E), or create a pull request for the necessary changes.
+If came across any issues or hard code secrety key please let me know.
+I will help you and appreciate the help as well.
+Reach out to me on social media [Instagram](https://www.instagram.com/mthsfrts/), [Telegram](https://t.me/Mthsfrts) or [Discord](https://discord.gg/Vw2Zk5ep5E), or create a pull request for the necessary changes.